Faculty and Staff

 Anita Chikkatur received her master's and doctoral degrees from the Education, Culture and Society program at the Graduate School of Education at the University of Pennsylvania.
 She received her BA in Sociology and Education at Swarthmore College, after which Anita taught English at a junior high school in a small town in Japan for two years.
 Her dissertation research, conducted at an urban public high school, examined processes of racialization as an integral part of creating American national identity, a project being reconfigured as a result of new immigration patterns.
 Her research and teaching interests include student and teacher perspectives on race, gender and sexuality and issues of diversity and difference in educational institutions.

-To sign up for Professor Chikkatur's Winter 2015 office hours click here.
+To sign up for Professor Chikkatur's Spring 2015 office hours click here.

 Jeff Snyder, Assistant Professor of Educational Studies, is a historian of education who studies the twentieth-century United States.
 A Carleton alumnus, Professor Snyder majored in Psychology and concentrated in Educational Studies.
 He holds an EdM in Learning and Teaching from the Harvard Graduate School of Education and a PhD in the History of Education from New York University.